Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 “That don’t leave us with a lotta options.
 That many drones, they’ll eventually just Zerg their way through.
 We *need* air support or indirect fire.”

 “MARS will have mortars.
-In any case, they don’t have the numbers to attack us just---” Costello shut up and flinched downwards as a line of bullet holes sewed itself into the concrete wall above him.
+In any case, they don’t have the numbers to attack us just - ” Costello shut up and flinched downwards as a line of bullet holes sewed itself into the concrete wall above him.
 Unmistakable suppressing fire.

 “Think they heard you, LT,” Blaczynski commented, and returned fire.